shawnritchie/interview-accountapi-master/CHALLENGE.md

 - Research more indepth the use of channels in the context of how the client API has been designed seeing the current design makes use of one time use channel seeing it closes the channel once the results are posted.
 - Test for race conditions / potential deadlock in the builders especially the list builder using shared state for page traversal
-- Do further testing especially on the Request method for each of the API as it wasn't tested as extensively as the UnsafeRequest

 ## Production Ready TODO
 - [ ] Exponential Backoff https://api-docs.form3.tech/api.html#introduction-and-api-conventions-timeouts-rate-limiting-and-retry-strategy